-- Developing capacity for conducting qualitative and/or quantitative research.
+- Familiarity with basic elements of qualitative and/or quantitative research design and/or strong interest in developing capacity for conducting qualitative and/or quantitative research.

-- Critically reviewing academic literature and report on its relevance and applicability for developing research design.
+- Ability to critically review academic literature and report on its relevance and applicability for developing research design.

-- Statistical computing software (e.g. SPSS) and/or qualitative coding software (e.g. NVIVO) preferred.
+- Familiarity with statistical computing software (e.g. SPSS) and/or qualitative coding software (e.g. NVIVO) preferred.

 Application materials should include the following:

-- Cover letter addressing how a GA position will contribute to your academic and professional interests, career goals, and describe your qualifications for this position (no more than two pages)
+- Cover letter, including how a GA position will contribute to your academic and professional interests, career goals, and describe your qualifications for this position (no more than two pages)